Caring for Children Award/Certificate Level 1

 This one-year full-time course is designed for 16 to 18 year-olds.

 Formal Entry Requirements

-Although there are no formal entry requirements, the Childcare Department stipulates learners need at least a grade D at GCSE, or have an entry level qualification accompanied by a good reference from school.
-We can in some instances accept students on this course with no formal qualifications.
-You will need a positive attitude, commitment and self-motivation.
+Learners need 2 GCSEs at grade D or above, plus a positive attitude, commitment and self-motivation.
 All learners will be required to complete an initial assessment prior to the formal interview.

 A police check will be required if students go on work placement at the end of the course.
-Funding may be available for the CRB check, dependent on individual circumstances.
+Funding may be available for the DBS check, dependent on individual circumstances.

 What does the course involve?

 The course helps students develop basic skills required in caring for young children, from birth onwards, including an opportunity to work in a childcare setting towards the end of the programme.
 The course comprises nine mixed Vocational and PSD units with additional compulsory Functional Skills.
 Units include:

 - Confidence Building for the Young Child through Play

 - Children’s Play and Leisure Activities in the Community

 - Preparing for your Next Steps